wwpa65/MechaCar_Statistical_Analysis/README.md

 - Alternative hypothesis: The slope of the linear model is zero, or m = 0

-For comparing highly correlated vehicle parameters between cars (MechCar and competitors) Two-way ANOVA
+For comparing highly correlated vehicle parameters between cars (MechCar and competitors) One-way ANOVA
-- Null Hypothesis:
-- Alternative hypothesis:

-One-way ANOVA
-- Null Hypothesis:
+- Null Hypothesis: The means of all groups are equal.
-- Alternative hypothesis:
+- Alternative hypothesis: At least one of the means is different from all other groups.

 What statistical test would you use to test the hypothesis?
 And why?
 - Perform multiple linear regression analysis to determine parameters that correlate with fuel effiency
 - Perform Analysis of Varience (ONE-WAY ANOVA/ TWO-WAY ANOVA) between MechCar and competitor vehicles

 What data is needed to run the statistical test?

+- Ideally new data with other variables controlled is better suited.
+- However, any available datasets with the data type needed for analysis is okay to use.